MarionSauvage/FqQuAD_Question_Context/README.md

 Performances over a set of 100 random questions :
 - 46% of questions were given the right context
-- for 53% of questions, top 3 similar contexts returned
+- for 53% of questions, one of top 3 similar contexts returned were adequate

 <i> CLI execution </i> : python main.py -path "train.json"